Eric Geboers: Biography

-Suzuki's decision to withdraw from the motocross world championships at the end of the 1983 season led Geboers to sign a contract to become a member of the powerful Honda factory racing team that included the reigning world champion André Malherbe as well as David Thorpe and André Vromans.
+Suzuki's decision to withdraw their team from the Motocross World Championships at the end of the 1983 season led Geboers to sign a contract to become a member of the powerful Honda HRC factory racing team that included the reigning world champion André Malherbe as well as David Thorpe and André Vromans.
 While with the Honda team, he was given the nickname The Kid by Honda team manager Steve Whitlock due to his small stature.
-He ended the year ranked fifth in the 500cc motocross world championship behind his three Honda teammates and Kawasaki-mounted Georges Jobé.
-Geboers improved to third place in the 1985 500cc motocross world championship behind his Honda teammates Malherbe and Thorpe and, this result was repeated in the 1986 world championship with the three Honda teammates capturing the top three results in the season final standings.
+The 1984 500cc Motocross World Championship saw an elevated level of competition with Geboers facing off against his Honda teammates Malherbe and Thorpe as well as Håkan Carlqvist (Yamaha) and Georges Jobé(Kawasaki).
+The 1984 500cc season is prominent for featuring all three of the previous year's world champions – Carlqvist (500cc), Jobé (250cc) and Geboers (125cc).
+While the 1984 season would be dominated by Malherbe, Jobé and Thorpe, Geboers managed to win the 500cc Dutch Grand Prix and scored three second-place results before an injury forced him to miss the last three races of the year.
+He ended the season ranked fifth in the championship.
+Geboers improved to third place in the 1985 500cc motocross world championship behind his Honda teammates Malherbe and Thorpe.